Cisco-Talos/binary_function_similarity/Models/Zeek/README.md

 ### Notes on the output format of the first part

-The `zeek.json` output file contains only the minimum required intermediate data.
-For each binary the JSON includes:
-- the hashes for each analyzed function
+The `zeek.json` output file contains only the minimum required intermediate data, that is **the hashes for each analyzed function**.
-- how much time the analysis took.

 Each JSON file in the `jsons` directory contains the same information as in `zeek.json`, plus additional information which may be useful for debugging.
 In particular, these JSONs include so-called "raw hashes": raw hashes are the MD5 of the expression tree of each strand extracted from each VEX block (note on terminology: a binary contains one or more functions, a function contains one or more VEX blocks, a VEX block contains one or more strands.
 We calculate one hash for each strand).
 These raw hashes are then truncated to 10 bits, and then merged at the function level.
 These "merged hashes" constituted the (non-raw) "hashes" included in `zeek.json`.